openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     1. Set up for system tests.
     2. Log in to Horizon Dashboard.
-    3. Launch 2 instances on each  hypervisors.
+    3. Launch 2 instances on each hypervisor.
     4. Verify that traffic can be successfully sent from and received on the MAC and IP address associated with the logical port.
     5. Configure a new IP address on the instance associated with the logical port.
     6. Confirm that the instance cannot communicate with that IP address.